Cisco-Talos/snort-faq/docs/README.md

 You can use the -F switch to read your BPF filters in from a file.

-[*][RULES]:
+** RULES:

 -------------------------------------------------------------------------
 NOTE: The "official" rules document these days is available in the snort_manual.pdf in the distro.
 If you don't have this file in your distribution of Snort, you can get it from [here](www.snort.org/docs).
 -------------------------------------------------------------------------

 Please read the USAGE file or the snort_manual.pdf for more info!